Kapilvastu District: Geography and climate

 The district is situated at a height of 93 to 1491 m above sea level.
 Geographically, the district can be divided into the low land plains of Terai and the low Chure hills.

-Kapilvastu is bounded by Rupandehi District to the east, Dang Deukhuri District in Rapti zone to the northwest, Arghakhanchi District to the north, Balrampur district, Awadh region, Uttar Pradesh, India to the west and Siddharthnagar district, Purvanchal region, Uttar Pradesh to the south.
+Kapilvastu is bounded by Rupandehi District to the east, Dang District to the northwest, Arghakhanchi District to the north, Balrampur district, Awadh region, Uttar Pradesh, India to the west and Siddharthnagar district, Purvanchal region, Uttar Pradesh to the south.

-The summer is hot with temperature above 27 °C and winter temperature remains below 15 °C.
+The summer is hot with temperature above 40 °C and winter temperature remains below 15 °C.

 Due to extremely hot and cold climatic conditions, the people suffer from viral fever, dengue, malaria etc. and cold and diarrohea respectively.